verrazzano/docs/content/en/docs/samples/lift-and-shift.md

 #### Access the WebLogic Server Administration Console

-1. Setup port forwarding
+1. Set up port forwarding.
    ```
    $ kubectl port-forward pods/tododomain-adminserver 7001:7001 -n tododomain
    ```

-1. Access the WebLogic Server Administration Console from your browser
+1. Access the WebLogic Server Administration Console from your browser.
    ```
    http://localhost:7001/console
    ```

-{{< alert title="NOTE" color="tip" >}}
+{{< alert title="NOTE" color="warning" >}}
-It is recommended that the WebLogic Server Administration Console not be exposed publicly.
+It is recommended that the WebLogic Server Administration Console _not_ be exposed publicly.
 {{< /alert >}}